The 8 Best Seafood Restaurants in Waikiki (2026): Fresh Fish, Poke & Oceanfront Dining

 Where can I find the best poke bowl in Waikiki?

-What’s the best cheap seafood option in Waikiki?
+What’s the cheapest good seafood option in Waikiki?

-Paia Fish Market and Ono Seafood both offer high-quality, fresh seafood at prices well below what you’d pay at a sit-down restaurant.
-Paia’s fresh catch plate and Ono’s poke bowls are both satisfying, filling meals that won’t strain your vacation budget.
-For even more budget-friendly dining options, check out our guide to eating cheaply in Waikiki.
+Paia Fish Market and Ono Seafood both deliver high-quality fresh seafood well below sit-down restaurant prices.
+Paia’s daily fresh catch plate and Ono’s poke bowls are filling, satisfying meals that won’t strain a vacation budget.
+For even more options, our guide to eating cheaply in Waikiki has a full list worth bookmarking.

 Are there seafood restaurants in Waikiki with ocean views?

-Yes—Hula Grill Waikiki and Azure Restaurant both offer genuine beachfront views.
-Hula Grill is the more casual option with great Diamond Head sightlines.
-Azure sits on the beach at The Royal Hawaiian with romantic Pacific views.
-If ocean views are your priority, our Waikiki restaurants with a view guide covers the full list across different price ranges.
+Yes — Hula Grill Waikiki and Azure Restaurant both offer genuine beachfront views.
+Hula Grill is the more casual option with a great Diamond Head sightline from the lanai.
+Azure sits directly on the beach at The Royal Hawaiian with sweeping Pacific views.
+The Waikiki restaurants with views guide covers the full list across different price ranges.

 Is the seafood in Waikiki actually fresh?

-Generally, yes—especially at the restaurants on this list.
-Hawaii has robust local fishing and a daily auction at Honolulu’s fish market that supplies many Waikiki restaurants.
-The key is choosing spots that prioritize fresh, local sourcing.
-Restaurants like Azure (which buys daily from the Honolulu fish auction), Paia Fish Market, and Ono Seafood are known for their commitment to fresh, local product.
+Generally yes — especially at the restaurants on this list.
+Hawaii has a strong local fishing industry, and many Waikiki restaurants source from the daily Honolulu fish auction.
+Azure, Paia Fish Market, and Ono Seafood are all specifically known for their commitment to fresh, local sourcing.
+When in doubt, order whatever’s listed as the day’s fresh catch.

 Ono Seafood Products draws a strong local crowd for poke.
-For sit-down dining, Doraku and Sansei are both well-regarded by residents.
-If you want to explore where locals eat beyond the Waikiki core, our guide to local Waikiki restaurants has great options a short walk or drive away.
+For sit-down dining, Doraku Sushi and Sansei Seafood & Sushi Bar are both well-regarded by Waikiki residents.
+If you want to explore beyond the main tourist strip, our guide to where locals eat in Waikiki covers the best spots within easy distance.

 Final Thoughts